-This accessibility statement applies to the CU Scarborough the website - www.coventry.ac.uk/cus/
+This accessibility statement applies to the website of the Coventry University Group - www.coventry.ac.uk/cus/

-This website is owned and maintained by CU Scarborough.
+This website is owned and maintained by Coventry University Group.
 We want as many people as possible to be able to use this website.
 We are committed to improving our online experience for our visitors.
 We try and make the content as simple as possible to understand.

 On most of our web pages you should be able to:

 - change colours, contrast levels and fonts

 - zoom in without text disappearing off the screen

 - navigate around the pages using a keyboard